MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/AboutDialog.md

 The **Gnome::GObject::Value** type of property *website-label* is `G_TYPE_STRING`.

+  * Parameter is readable and writable.

+  * Default value is undefined.

 wrap-license
 ------------

 Whether to wrap the text in the license dialog.

 The **Gnome::GObject::Value** type of property *wrap-license* is `G_TYPE_BOOLEAN`.

+  * Parameter is readable and writable.

+  * Default value is FALSE.